crawlab-team/crawlab/README.md

 ## Architecture

-The architecture of Crawlab is as below.
-It's very similar to Celery architecture, but a few more modules including Frontend, Spiders and Flower are added to feature the crawling management functionality.
+Crawlab's architecture is very similar to Celery's, but a few more modules including Frontend, Spiders and Flower are added to feature the crawling management functionality.

 ![crawlab-architecture](./docs/img/crawlab-architecture.png)